CSCfi/allas-cli-utils/help/a-delete.md

 -b --bucket                  Object name includes bucket name and the command does not try to use the default bucket names.

--u, --user <username>        Option allows you to assign a user account that is used to confoirm the object ownership.
+-u, --user <username>        Option allows you to assign a user account that is used to confirm the object ownership.

 -f, --force                  Don't ask confirmation when deleting a file